・Learn about shipping restrictions and prohibited items

 as a separate shipment from a personal effect shipment. i.e. motorcycle and personal effects cannot be cleared through customs and shipped as one consignment.

 ・ A large number of certain goods – If, for example, you are a faculty member or a researcher, it would make sense to ship thousands of books.
-In such a case, we would simply notify Japanese customs about your occupation and, generally, it would be okay.
-Also, some people may ship a large number of old games, comic books, CDs, or LP records they collect for hobbies.
-Unless the amount is really large, it is generally okay.
+In such a case, we would notify Japanese customs about your occupation and, generally, it would be okay but a large number of goods of other kinds could draw the attention of the customs office and could cause a problem.

 On the other hand, if you are a painter and are shipping a considerable number of drawings or paintings, customs may want to inspect the contents to see if any items seem to be for sale or resale.
 (The reason is that paintings could be sold for high prices; they are also among those items that are often imported/exported for sale/resale purposes.)